 What Do You Want Your Headshot to Look Like?

+Before you actually take a headshot, I highly recommend you answer a few questions.
 What is the purpose of the headshot?
-What do I want it to convey?
-Do I want it to be straightforward and businesslike, bright and upbeat, or moody and dramatic?
+What do you want it to convey?
+Do you want it to be straightforward and businesslike, bright and upbeat, or moody and dramatic?

 How to Take a Good Headshot: The Seven-Step Process

 Now let’s take a look at my simple, seven-step process for creating beautiful DIY headshots.
 Of course, this approach isn’t the only way to get great results, but in my experience, it works very well!